lupyuen/pinetime-rust-mynewt/rust/app/src/mcuboot.md

 1. During __Firmware Update,__ the new firmware image (`my_sensor_app.img`, or your firmware image containing MCUBoot Image Header) should be flashed to address `0x40000` in External SPI Flash

-1. __Optional: Boot Graphic__ should be flashed to address `0x0` in External SPI Flash.
+1. __Optional: Boot Graphic__ `boot-graphic.bin` should be flashed to address `0x0` in External SPI Flash.

-    Boot Graphic should be in RGB565 format, 240 x 240 pixels, 2 bytes per pixel.
+    Boot Graphic is in RGB565 format, 240 x 240 pixels, 2 bytes per pixel.

     Use this tool to convert a 240 x 240 PNG file to RGB565: [`github.com/lupyuen/pinetime-graphic`](https://github.com/lupyuen/pinetime-graphic)